 Common causes of hip pain include:

-Conservative management of osteoarthritis includes non-surgical treatments that provide symptomatic relief, modification of the course of the disease and an approach that allows patients to adjust to the realities and take more control of their condition.
+Conservative management of osteoarthritis includes nonsurgical treatments that provide symptomatic relief, modification of the course of the disease, and an approach that allows patients to adjust to the realities and take more control of their condition.

-As the cartilage surface wears and thins, a progression of symptoms develops.
-Eventually, at the end stage of arthritis, the articular cartilage wears away completely and bone on bone contact occurs.
-The vast majority of people diagnosed have osteoarthritis and in most cases the cause of their condition cannot be identified.
+As the cartilage surface wears and thins, symptoms develop.
+Eventually, at the end stage of arthritis, the articular cartilage wears away completely, and bone-on-bone contact occurs.
+The vast majority of people diagnosed have osteoarthritis, and in most cases the cause of their condition cannot be identified.
 One or more joints may be affected.

 Regardless of which joint is affected, osteoarthritis takes a common course.
-The pain and stiffness that develop results from the loss of smooth, gliding cartilage on the joint surfaces.
+The pain and stiffness that develop result from the loss of smooth, gliding cartilage on the joint surfaces.
 As the cartilage thins and becomes uneven, stiffness and catching occur.
-Motion is diminished and the surrounding joint lining, ligaments and tendons contract and tighten.
+Motion is diminished and the surrounding joint lining, ligaments, and tendons contract and tighten.

-And of course, additional factors such as body weight, other joint involvement and general health are also very important in determining the level of disability and quality of life.
-Patients who embark on a conservative course of treatment for arthritis are taking control of their condition and seeking the best possible outcome.
+And of course, additional factors such as body weight, other joint involvement, and general health also help to determine the level of disability and the patient’s quality of life.
+Those who embark on a conservative course of treatment for arthritis are taking control of their condition and seeking the best possible outcome.

-Stretching and strengthening exercises, under the guidance of an orthopedic surgeon or physical therapist, help maintain range of motion and alleviate stiffness.
+Stretching and strengthening exercises—under the guidance of an orthopedic surgeon or a physical or occupational therapist—help maintain range of motion and alleviate stiffness.
 Exercise should be considered with three specific goals: strengthening the muscles that control the arthritic joint, exercises that fortify adjacent joints (such as the low back), and exercises that improve overall fitness.

 Other conservative arthritis treatments include:

 Whether you’re a “weekend warrior” or a member of a sports team, the CMH Orthopedics team can help if you get sidelined due to an injury.
-We’re experts at the diagnosis, treatment and management of a wide range of sports injuries, and we’ll help you return to your activities as soon as possible.
+We’re experts at the diagnosis, treatment and management of a wide range of sports injuries—and we’ll help you return to your activities as soon as possible.